 \subsection{Enlarging (\ref{INITIAL SYSTEM OF LINEAR MODULAR EQUATIONS}) to a system of linear congruences}

-In this section we show how to reduced our original system (\ref{INITIAL SYSTEM OF LINEAR MODULAR EQUATIONS}) to a system of linear congruences, assuming that $H=\Z_d^{n}$.
-The first steps are rather standard: first, we `undo' the modular equations of the initial system (\ref{INITIAL SYSTEM OF LINEAR MODULAR EQUATIONS}) introducing $m$ new integer variables and take remainder modulo $d$; the final system of equations will be denoted the \textit{enlarged system} associated to (\ref{INITIAL SYSTEM OF LINEAR MODULAR EQUATIONS}).
+In this section we show how to reduce our original system (\ref{INITIAL SYSTEM OF LINEAR MODULAR EQUATIONS}) to a system of linear congruences, assuming that $H=\Z_d^{n}$.
+The first steps are rather standard: first, we `undo' the modular equations of the initial system (\ref{INITIAL SYSTEM OF LINEAR MODULAR EQUATIONS}) introducing $m$ new integer variables and take remainders modulo $d$; the final system of equations will be denoted the \textit{enlarged system} associated to (\ref{INITIAL SYSTEM OF LINEAR MODULAR EQUATIONS}).

 Above, $D=\textnormal{diag}(d_1,\ldots, d_m)$ is a diagonal $m\times m$ integer matrix and, with little abuse of notation, we embedded the columns $a_j$ of $A$ and $b$ (originally elements of $G$) inside the larger group $\Z_d^{m}$.
 Since the former group is a subset of the latter, this operation can be implemented via a rudimentary inclusion map from $G$ to $\Z_d^{m}$.